emilychachian/emilychachian.github.io/README.md

 * [Setup](#setup)

 ### General info
 An app that uses the Github API to render dynamically a list of the Grupo Tesseract members, allowing you to see more information about each member.
 You can filter the members by their login.
+Here's a [preview](https://emilychachian.github.io/github-search/)!

 ### Technologies
 * JavaScript;